Street & urban landscape photography workshop with Brian Lloyd Duckett

 This is for people who are familiar with their camera and have a grasp of the basic exposure settings.
-You may be new to the genre of street photography or you may be an experienced shooter who wants to refine and improve your technique.
+You may be new to the genre of urban landscape photography or you may be an experienced shooter who wants to refine and improve your technique.

 What you will learn

-- How to create a relationship between people and their background.
+- How to create a relationship between people and their environment

 - Our itinerary will take us to some great street photography ‘hot spots’, where we will put into practice some of the principles learned in the morning session.
 Expect to walk around 6-8km on this workshop.

-- Our small group sizes allow participants to receive a significant amount of one-to-one tuition and coaching from the course leader, Brian Lloyd Duckett, a professional street photographer and photojournalist.
+- Our small group sizes allow participants to receive a significant amount of one-to-one tuition and coaching from the course leader, Brian Lloyd Duckett, a professional commercial and street photographer.